wilsonmar/OracleATS/Install_12.5.2.md

 	* stage
 	* wls - weblogic server

-	*One can't just click on Setup.bat*
+	*One can't simply click on Setup.bat*

-7. In Windows Explorer, right-click on **setup.bat** to Run as Administrator.
+8. In Windows Explorer, right-click on **setup.bat** to Run as Administrator.
-8.
 9. Click Install.
 10. Confirm default folder **C:\OracleATS**.
 11. Right-click on the folder.